Kauntuch/programming_notes/README.md

 - Depending on the nature of certain courses/tutorials, some notes may be split between Markdown file and accompanying code files (.html, .css, .py, etc.)

+*This repo is a work in progress!*

-Apologies.
-Though if you are reading this, I do hope you might find something useful.
+If you are reading this, I do hope you might find something useful.

 **Thank you for reading.
 Please, enjoy your stay!**